Rental shortages beginning to bite

 It remains likely that the ultra-low interest rate environment will remain in place for at least for the next 24 months, and possibly longer.

-This, combined with only a low availability of stock of quality assets in popular areas, has been reflected in almost unprecedented auction clearance rates.
+This, combined with only a low availability of stock of quality assets in popular areas, has been reflected in very strong auction clearance rates and rising prices.

 Our key underlying assumption is that the COVID-19 vaccinations that have been rolled out will provide a sustainable solution to the virus over time.

-As mentioned in our previous reports, our market research shows that some sectors of the housing market continue to represent a high risk at the present time, in particular inner-city apartment markets, which are oversupplied and are experiencing falling rents as Australians look to avoid the higher density locations.
-In addition, there is a high degree of uncertainty in relation to immigration, which is a major demand factor for rental apartments.
+As mentioned in our previous reports, our market research shows that some sectors of the housing market continue to represent an elevated risk at the present time, in particular inner-city apartment markets, which have been oversupplied and have experienced falling rents as Australians look to avoid the higher density locations.
+In addition, there remains a high degree of uncertainty in relation to immigration, which is a major demand factor for rental apartments.

-These risks, combined with high vacancy rates, increase serviceability (i.e. cash flow) risk, and consequently, make these apartments less attractive to investors, who represent the main cohort of buyers in those areas.
+These risks, combined with high vacancy rates, increase serviceability (i.e. cash flow) risk, and consequently, have made these apartments less attractive to investors, who represent the main cohort of buyers in those areas.